What to Plant Each Month in the UK

 Good vegetables to sow or plant in December:

-Get those feet up by the log fire, warm your toes and get stuck into ‘Winter Growing Guide (December–February)‘.
+There’s not much to do in the winter, so get those feet up by the log fire, warm your toes and get stuck into ‘Winter Growing Guide (December–February)‘.

 Each month links to a dedicated guide with practical advice, examples, and timing notes.
 Which means this becomes a flexible vegetable planting calendar for the Great British Isles that you can return to throughout the year.